Lightning-AI/pytorch-lightning/tests/README.md

 # PyTorch-Lightning Tests
 Most PL tests train a full MNIST model under various trainer conditions (ddp, ddp2+amp, etc...).
 This provides testing for most combinations of important settings.
+The tests expect the model to perform to a reasonable degree of testing accuracy to pass.

 ## Running tests
 The automatic travis tests ONLY run CPU-based tests.
 Although these cover most of the use cases,